 - What the Plan would have paid if it had been primary, or

 - What the Plan would have paid less the primary plan’s payment.

 Incorrect computation of benefits

+If you believe that the amount of benefit you receive from the ExxonMobil Medical Plan is incorrect, you should notify Aetna in writing or contact Aetna Member Services.
 If it is found that you or a beneficiary were not paid benefits you or your beneficiary were entitled to, the Plan or ExxonMobil will pay the unpaid benefits.
-(See Claims and Administrative and ERISA information sections)
+(See Claims and Administrative and ERISA information sections.)